GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 Ok, it's hard to do a maintainable Python package based in the in the syntactic sugar magic behind the metaclasses.

-But we did major efforts to improve the abstractions that will let us handle better the cases and minimize any future bugs.
+But we made a major effort to improve the abstractions that will let us handle the cases better and minimize any future bugs.

-What we mean with "better abstractions"?
+What do we mean by "better abstractions"?

- - **Inheriting a interface** now have to be done explicitly, by adding it into the Meta, not by subclassing.
+ - **Inheriting an interface** now has to be done explicitly, by adding it into the Meta, not by subclassing.
-   This help to better scope of the logic of a ObjectType and Interface, handled by separate.
+   This helps to better scope of the logic of an ObjectType and Interface, handled by separate.
- - The **schema is no longer aware of it's execution and middleware**, therefore this logic be living living on the context of the execution rather than the schema.
+ - The **schema is no longer aware of it's execution and middleware**, therefore this logic will be living on the context of the execution rather than the schema.
  - The GraphQL native types are generated in one step using a **TypeMap when creating the schema**, and graphene now doesn't interpose with the GraphQL types.
 This helps us achieve much cleaner code and code parallization easier.
- - The **Graphene-Django integration is now full grown up**, the GraphQL and GraphiQL views are now bundled into the package requiring much less integration effort for the developer.
+ - The **Graphene-Django integration is now fully grown**, the GraphQL and GraphiQL views are now bundled into the package requiring much less integration effort for the developer.
  - Better and faster testing.
  - [Promises in Python](https://github.com/syrusakbary/promise)!
-This simplifies by a huge marging how we have to handle paralization in different environments while preserving the syntax.
+This simplifies by a huge margin how we have to handle paralization in different environments while preserving the syntax.
    PS: This feature was actually available since `v0.8`, but any emphasize is not enough!
  - Versioning [like a pro](https://github.com/graphql-python/graphene/blob/master/graphene/pyutils/version.py)!